jesusgollonet/jesusgollonet/README.md

 When AFK:
 - 🚴 I’m a skateboarder, BMX rider, surfer, (and SUPper, and Skimboarder... the list keeps growing!) and love spending time outdoors with my family
 - 🏕️ Recently discovered a love for Camping
-- 🌍 Getting into Geography, Oceanography,
+- 🌍 Getting into Geography, Oceanography.

 Looking to connect, collaborate, or share ideas?
 Feel free to reach out!